-For connecting everything together, you may have to screw the spreader block into the handle first.
+To connect everything together, you may have to screw the spreader block into the handle first.

-As far as sizes go, carp landing nets range from 32 inches up to 50 inches.
+Carp landing nets range from 32 inches up to 50 inches.

 Finally, most landing nets can be rolled up and stored away into a rod holdall compactly.

 The Angling Times has a great article on selecting the best landing net.

 How To Land A Carp Correctly

 This short video shows you how to land a carp correctly.

 The best carp landing net you can buy should have a strong handle.

 Like the style of landing net, handles come in a variety of lengths, and are made from different materials.

 Choosing a landing net with a telescopic handle allows you to travel lightly, while making it easier to land carp in tight swims.